You had surgery to remove part of your small intestine (small bowel). You may also have had an ileostomy.

 Ask your doctor when you should begin taking your regular medicines again after surgery.

-Do not wear tight clothing that rubs against the wound while it is healing.
-Use a thin gauze over the wound to protect it, if needed.
+DO NOT wear tight clothing that rubs against your wound while it is healing.
+Use a thin gauze pad over it to protect it if needed.

-Eat small amounts of food 5 to 8 times.
-Do not eat 3 big meals.
+Eat small amounts of food several times a day.
+DO NOT eat 3 big meals.
+You should:

 Some foods may cause gas, loose stools, or constipation as you recover.
 Avoid foods that cause problems.